The Equal Vote Coalition is the driving force behind STAR Voting

 ** History of the Equal Vote PDX chapter

-RCV-OR is the group which successfully passed RCV in Benton County in 2016 and notably, a Chief Petitioner for that ballot initiative Alan Zundel is currently a Chief Petitioner for our "STAR Voting for Lane County" initiative.
+RCV-OR is the group which successfully passed RCV in Benton County in 2016.
+Notably, the founder of that group and a key participant for that ballot initiative, Alan Zundel is currently a Chief Petitioner for our "STAR Voting for Lane County" initiative.

 RCV Oregon's Portland Chapter started meeting Nov.
 '16 after the presidential election and many were surprised to find that the group was initially quite split between advocates for a number of voting systems.
-From the beginning the unanimous goal was a ballot initiative for voting reform.
-All participants agreed and that any of the alternative voting systems suggested would be an improvement, but it was clear that the group needed to determine which reform was best, and also which had the passionate support needed to take voting reform from the drawing board and put it successfully in the county charter.
-The plan was that if the group worked together to make a collective decision early in the game the various camps could avoid running competing initiatives and getting in each others way.
+From the beginning, the unanimous goal was a ballot initiative for voting reform.
+All participants agreed that any of the alternative voting systems suggested would be an improvement, but it was clear that the group needed to do more homework and determine which reform was best.
+Of course it was critical to build consensus and determine which proposal had the passionate support needed to take a voting reform from the drawing board, and put it successfully in the county charter.
+The plan was to work together to make a collective decision early in the game so that the various camps could avoid running competing initiatives and getting in each others way.